fgrosse/go-coverage-report/README.md

 # when new code is pushed to the branch of the pull request.
 In addition, you also
 # need to trigger this workflow when new code is pushed to the main branch because
 # we need to upload the code coverage results as artifact for the main branch as
-# well because it will be the baseline code coverage.
+# well since it will be the baseline code coverage.
 #
 # We do not want to trigger the workflow for pushes to *any* branch because this
 # would trigger our jobs twice on pull requests (once from "push" event and once